logoApps documentation

 Restoring configuration

-If your current configuration became confusing or something’s not working as intended, you can restore the default permission settings.
-Below you can see the table containing default fields configuration.
+If your custom configuration gets confusing or something isn’t working as intended, you can go back to the default permissions settings with the Restore default button.

 My Requests Extension - Restore default